T

 Insider tips

-• While credit cards are widely accepted, carrying some cash for smaller vendors, markets, or shared taxis (sheruts) can be useful.
+• While credit cards are widely accepted, it's useful to have some cash for small vendors, markets, and some bus fares.